plone/training/addons.rst

 Extend Plone with Add-On Packages
 =================================

-* There are more than 2,000 add-dons for Plone.
+* There are more than 2,000 add-ons for Plone.
 We will cover only a handful today.
 * Using them saves a lot of time
-* The success of a project often depends on finding the right ad-don
+* The success of a project often depends on finding the right add-on
 * Their use, usefulness, quality and complexity varies a lot